 Know your book layout.
 This will help you decide how many illustrations you need along with if they need to be a single or double spread.

 Finally, let the illustrator do their thing.
 They are experienced enough to know what sells.
 Most of the time, I would let my illustrator do what she thought best and those illustrations are some of my favorite pages.
 I always kept in communication with her and, in the end, we are able to accomplish great things.

 Even though frustrating at times the illustrations were my favorite part of the whole process.

 I knew nothing of formatting and still know very little.
 I blame myself for reading so much about everything else except this topic- which come to find out is very important.

-So what I am saying is the whole process was frustrating.
+So, to me, the whole process was frustrating.

-I hurried and jumped into hiring someone who had formatted novels but not children's books.
+I hurried and jumped into hiring someone who had formatted novels, but not children's books.
 The process was taking weeks when it should've taken a few days.
 Then they decided they no longer wanted the job and dipped out.
 Ugh...